ceciliacarbone/Degrees-That-Pay/README.md

 You can access my app [here](https://ccarbon6.shinyapps.io/Final-Project/)

 ## How to re-create the application
-1. Download the Data folder
+1. Download the Data folder and www folder
 2. Open the R Project
 3. Run the application